-From the time of the Great Depression to the post-war years, the university gradually shifted its focus from local to national and international issues, as the realities of war made foreign relations and national security matters of great importance.
-This trend was accelerated in 1945, when Vannevar Bush's report to President Theodore Roosevelt, "Science and the Endless Frontier," led to the development of a unique partnership between the federal government and the university.
+From the time of the Great Depression to the postwar years, the university gradually shifted its focus from local to national and international issues as the realities of war made foreign relations and national security matters of great importance.
+This trend was accelerated in 1945 when Vannevar Bush's report to President Theodore Roosevelt, "Science and the Endless Frontier," led to the development of a unique partnership between the federal government and the university.
 Bush's report called for the formation of an interactive affiliation between the federal government and colleges and universities.
-To accelerate the rise of the United States to international leadership and to make the world safe for democracy, higher eds were called upon to expand the frontiers of scientific knowledge.
-The government would aid in this process by dramatically increasing its investments in "pure research," especially in medicine and the basic sciences.24
+To accelerate the rise of the United States to international leadership and make the world safe for democracy, colleges and universities were called on to expand the frontiers of scientific knowledge.
+The government would aid in this process by dramatically increasing its investments in pure research, especially in medicine and the basic sciences.

-The Bush doctrine not only caused federal funding to turn research in science and technology into the engine that drove the massive expansion of the post World War Two university, but also it enshrined the elitist, Platonic dictum, which placed "pure" over "applied" research, and pushed local issues and the urgent problems facing immigrants, blacks, the poor and working classes, to the margins of academic life.25
+The Bush doctrine not only caused federal funding to turn research in science and technology into the engine that drove the massive expansion of the post-World War II university; it also enshrined the elitist, Platonic dictum, which placed "pure" over "applied" research and pushed local issues and the urgent problems facing immigrants, blacks, the poor, and working classes to the margins of academic life.

-The Third Period: The Assassination of Martin Luther King, Jr. to the Present
+The third period: The assassination of Martin Luther King Jr. to the present

-The urban violence of the sixties, which culminated with the assassination of Martin Luther King, Jr. in 1968, ended the second period by forcing institutions of higher education to refocus their attention on the problems of the city.
-Following King's murder, violence erupted across the country as angry blacks lashed out at a society that allowed assassins to kill the nonviolent preacher.
-To restore hope among African Americans, predominately white institutions of higher education opened their doors to blacks and other people of color.
+The urban violence of the 1960s, which culminated with the assassination of Martin Luther King Jr. in 1968, ended the second period by forcing institutions of higher education to refocus their attention on the problems of the city.
+Following King's murder, violence erupted across the country as angry blacks lashed out at a society that allowed an assassin to kill the nonviolent preacher.
+To restore hope among African Americans, predominantly white institutions of higher education opened their doors to blacks and other people of color.
 Black student demands for a more relevant curriculum combined with student unrest and protests over the Vietnam War to ignite the process of transforming the ivory tower into a more civically engaged university.
-The sixting is a state of the sixting in the interval of the process of transforming the interval

-By 1989, the ending of the Cold War combined with these internal changes and a deepening of the urban crisis to pave the way for the development of a new generation of university-community partnerships.
-From the 1960s onward the condition of the cities continued to deteriorate.
-In 1965, when the black scholar, Kenneth B. Clark, referred to Harlem as a Dark Ghetto, he was talking about the emergence of the inner city built environment as the epicenter of racism, structural inequality, joblessness, poverty, underperforming schools, dilapidation, family instability, crime and violence.28
+By 1989, the ending of the cold war combined with these internal changes and a deepening of the urban crisis to pave the way for the development of a new generation of university-community partnerships.
+From the 1960s onward, the condition of the cities continued to deteriorate.
+In 1965, when the black scholar Kenneth B. Clark referred to Harlem as a dark ghetto, he was talking about the emergence of the inner-city built environment as the epicenter of racism, structural inequality, joblessness, poverty, underperforming schools, dilapidation, family instability, crime, and violence.

-These real world issues stood at the door step of universities and forced them to become genuinely concerned about the problems of distressed urban communities, and their poor and working class residents.29 As a consequence, from the late eighties to the present, civic engagement and the development of partnerships with its host community has become an acceptable practice in most universities, as they became more democratic, people-centered and cosmopolitan.
-Needless to say, we are still in the very early stages of this transformational process, and we are still learning how to construct a university-based model of civic engagement that turns schools into democratic, problem-solving institutions that collaborate with residents and stakeholders to solve community problems.
+These issues stood at the doorstep of universities and forced them to become genuinely concerned about the problems of distressed urban communities and their poor and working-class residents.
+As a consequence, since the late 1980s, civic engagement and the development of partnerships with its host community have become an acceptable practice in most universities as they became more democratic, people centered, and cosmopolitan.
+We are still in the very early stages of this transformational process and still learning how to construct a university-based model of civic engagement that turns schools into democratic problem-solving institutions that collaborate with residents and stakeholders to solve community problems.